 Now snapshots are created in

-The amount of time between each new snapshot can be modified with the
+The interval between each new snapshot can be modified by providing an integer to

 After running the above code, a snapshot is created every hour (3600 seconds).

 During snapshot creation, old snapshots are automatically overwritten.
 This means only the most recent snapshot should be present in the folder at any given time.

 Because snapshots are exact copies of your database that haven't gone through any processing besides compression, starting a Meilisearch instance from a snapshot is significantly faster than adding documents manually or starting from a dump.

 --import-snapshot, Meilisearch will start the server using the provided snapshot.

 Take note that whenever you launch Meilisearch from a snapshot, it will stop processing and throw an error if it encounters either of the two following situations: